alex0809/chip8-rust/README.md

 `chip8 --help`

 ## Controls
-The 12-key keypad that the CHIP-8 requires is mapped like this:
+The 12-key keypad that the CHIP-8 requires is mapped to:

 | | | | |
 | --- | --- | --- | --- |